SpicyCitrus/SpicyCitrus/README.md

 Founder Of TimeByte

-I'm a coder living in the united states and im working on my current project (Project Nimbus)
+I'm a coder living in the united states and im working on my current project (Project Paint)

 blind gamer